 Making Tax Digital (MTD) is already underway.
 MTD for VAT was rolled out at the beginning of April, with VAT registered businesses now required to submit their VAT returns using the Making Tax Digital service.
 Some businesses are currently exempt, including those with complex VAT requirements, but they must be ready to go by October 2019.

 The government says MTD is all about making it easier for businesses and individuals to submit their tax and VAT returns.
-The cynics out there would argue that MTD is purely about making HMRC’s life easier.

 Will MTD benefit landlords?
 Let’s find out!